 Q5.
 What is the eligibility criteria required for admission?

 For admission to Master’s & PhD programmes in Economics, Sociology, International Relations and Legal Studies, the minimum prescribed eligibility criteria is 50% marks or an equivalent grade in the qualifying degree.

 For admission to Master’s & PhD programmes in Applied Mathematics, Biotechnology and Computer Science, the minimum prescribed eligibility percentage is 55% marks or an equivalent grade in the qualifying degree.

 Q6.
 How are the students inducted?

 Candidates seeking admission to the Master’s programmes have to take a written test.
 The syllabus and pattern for the test for most of the programmes can be accessed from the university website.

-Admission to PhD programmes is through an entrance test and an interview.
+Admission to PhD programmes is in two phases, phase I is an online computer based entrance test and phase II comprises submission of a research proposal and state of purpose followed by an interview.
 The entrance test is based on a prescribed syllabus and pattern, uploaded on the university website.
 The interview for candidates from outside India can be held through Skype.
 The requirements for the interview are also uploaded on the university website for each programme of study.

 Q7.
 Are hostel facilities available for all students?

 Separate hostels for boys and girls who come from outside the National Capital Region (of Delhi) are available on a sharing basis (3-to-a room).
 Accommodation is not available for family members, spouses and children of married students.

 You need to log in to the university website and then register and apply online.
 It is better if you can make payment for the entrance test fee of USD 10 or INR 700 or equivalent through internet banking or debit or credit card.
 Those who cannot make payment online are still required to apply online and then opt for off-line payment.